Skip to Content

 How Is Property Divided in a San Diego County Divorce?

-California follows the 'community property' principle, meaning that any assets or debts acquired during the marriage are considered jointly owned and must be divided equally.
+California follows the "community property" principle, meaning that any assets or debts acquired during the marriage are considered jointly owned and generally must be divided equally.
 The court will assess what constitutes community property versus separate property acquired before the marriage.
-In cases of high-asset divorces, this can lead to intricate evaluations requiring expert appraisals to determine fair distribution.
-Property division is a critical component of divorce proceedings, and having a skilled divorce attorney in San Diego County can ensure that one's rights and interests are protected throughout the process.
+In cases of high-asset divorces, this can lead to intricate evaluations requiring professional appraisals to determine fair distribution.
+Property division is a critical component of divorce proceedings, and having a skilled divorce attorney in San Diego County can help ensure that your rights and interests are protected throughout the process.

 What Factors Affect Child Custody Decisions in San Diego?